alexpdp7/titan-pocket-knowledge-base/README.md

 * Interface layout does not cope well with square screen.

+# Tricks

+* Use https://github.com/alexpdp7/plankalkul/ as a calculator.

 # Ideas

 * Remap back or square buttons to get a magic key.